Volume 5, Issue 9

 Purpose: The purpose of this investigation is to determine the mediating significant role of Job Attitudes (JA) in the relationship between Leadership Styles (LS) and Organizational Success (OS) at Sadat University in Egypt.

 Research Design/Methodology: To assess JS, refer to (JS questionnaire, Judge et al., 2001; Best & Thurston, 2004, OC (OC questionnaire Allan & Meyer, 1990; Meyer, et. al., 1993), LS (LS questionnaire Bass & Avolio, 1990; Popper & Lipshitz, 2000; Jung & Avolio, 2000; Sarros & Santora, 2001; Avolio & Bass, 2002; Stone, et al., 2004; Vera & Crossan, 2004) and OS (OS questionnaire Simon et al., 2011).
 The data of the study was collected from the employees at Sadat University in Egypt.
 Out of the 692 questionnaires that were distributed to employees at Sadat University in Egypt, 420 usable questionnaires were returned, a response rate of 61%.
+Multiple Regression Analysis was used to confirm the research hypotheses.

 Findings: The findings of the study indicated that there is a significant correlation between LS, JS, OC and OS.
 In addition to that, JS and OC have the advantage of increasing OS.